UpCloudLtd/upcloud-cli/README.md

 Download the appropriate binary from the [Releases](https://github.com/UpCloudLtd/upcloud-cli/releases) page.

-Create a `.upctl` (yaml) config file with user credentials into your home directory or the current directory.
+Create a `upctl.yaml` config file with user credentials into your home directory's .config dir ($HOME/.config/upctl.yaml) or the current directory.

 ```yaml
 username: upcloud_username